JosephHowardWong/Weather-Journal-App/README.md

 - create a front end website with form fields prompting the user to type in a zipcode and how they were feeling on that day

-- use that zip code and a valid API key to fetch weather data from [Open Weather](https://openweathermap.org/)

-- send the data received from Open Weather via a post request to the back end express server
+- semd post request to backend express with zip code

-- make a get request to the back end express server to obtain data for front end use
+- make fetch request to [Open Weather](https://openweathermap.org/) with zip code

 - update the UI using server data and the users feelings